Central Massachusetts Railroad: Inception (1868–1883)

-With its new connection in the east the stockholders approved a 25-year lease of the Massachusetts Central to the B&L on March 21, 1880 pending its completion within two years.
+With its new connection in the east the stockholders approved a 25-year lease of the Massachusetts Central to the B&L on March 21, 1880, pending its completion within two years.
 The first rails were finally laid in October that same year at the junction with the Framingham and Lowell Railroad in South Sudbury.
-The route from Cambridge to Hudson was complete by August 20, 1881 and inspected by state and company officials on September 21.
+The route from Cambridge to Hudson was complete by August 20, 1881, and inspected by state and company officials on September 21.
 Satisfied with the work the officials set the railroad's grand opening for October 1, 1881.
 The company appointed Munson as general manager and purchased five locomotives.
 The first schedule included four passenger round trips from Boston to Hudson, four passenger round trips from Boston to Waltham, and a daily freight from Boston to Hudson and back.

-Meanwhile, westward construction continued with tracks reaching Oakdale and Jefferson by June 1882.
+Meanwhile, westward construction continued, and the first through train from Jefferson left on December 19, 1881.
+The inaugural run was marred by a tragedy, striking and killing a 13 year old deaf boy who did not hear the train's approach.
+Track work west of Jefferson was suspended.
 In 1883 the selling agents for the company's bonds, Boston-based Charles A. Sweet and Co., declared bankruptcy.
 The railroad ceased operations and construction on May 16 and remained in limbo for the next 29 months.